timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 The materialization engine performs two transactions.
 The first transaction blocks all INSERTs, UPDATEs, and DELETEs, determines the time range to materialize, and updates the invalidation threshold.
 The second transaction unblocks other transactions, and materializes the aggregates.
-The first transaction is very quick, and most of the work happens during the second transaction, to ensure that the work does not interfere with other operations.

-When you query the continuous aggregate view, the materialization engine combines the aggregate partials into a single partial for each time range, and calculates the value that is returned.
+When you query the continuous aggregate, the materialization engine combines the aggregate partials into a single partial for each time range, and calculates the value that is returned.
 For example, to compute an average, each partial sum is added up to a total sum, and each partial count is added up to a